 The 12-gallon Tempo tanks would not fit under the seat because of the high vent/fuel cap.
 Replace with a low profile vented cap; slide them out for fuel.

 The Tempo 19-gallon tank the part number is F1218.
 Dimensions (in inches) are 15 W X 28 Lx 12 3/8 H.

 The Moeller tank model number 31620, 20-gallon capacity, measures about 28-inches wide by 15-inches deep by 12-1/2-inches high and fits under a Reversible Pilot Seat.
 You can still use the original hose opening in the floor of the Montauk.
-[Also see Moeller's website for information on Moeller on-deck fuel tanks.
+[Also see Moeller's website for for information on Moller on-deck or topside fuel tanks and portable fuel tanks.
 Also see a good discussion in THE GAM about the recent introduction by MOELLER of a 24-gallon on-deck fuel tank in white that is specifically designed for use with the Boston Whaler MONTAUK-jimh.]

 If you have a comment or question about this article, please post it to this message thread in the Whaler Forum.